 The simulation has stayed with me.
 I remember well those borderline times in my real life, when one little push from fate could have had disastrous consequences.
 Though I’m better off now, the future is never certain.
 And like my mother who reminds me that we are survivors, I didn’t survive alone.
 I had help.
 The exercise reminded me that the continuity of our income, health, and other circumstances are never guaranteed.
 It was clarified to me that as members of the human family, we shouldn’t judge others for their misfortunes, we shouldn’t count ourselves luckier, smarter, or more capable than others.
 Instead, we should empathize, treat those in poverty with dignity and respect, and make sure to clear a path for them to escape the poverty trap.
 For these are our fellow Americans and neighbors, and we would want the same treatment in their place.

 I thank Lisa Hoffman, a professor of graduate studies in the Education department, for being one of the organizers of the Poverty Simulation.
-For more information and resources see the Community Foundation of Southern Indiana.
+The project was made possible by a grant from the Community Foundation of Southern Indiana.
+For more information about the grant, see this article.
 For information about diversity at IU Southeast, browse this blog, and see the official diversity Web site ius.edu/diversity.